cretz/go-safeclient/README.md

 ## Command Line Interface

 The CLI provides the ability to use SAFE from the command line.
+Releases for some operating systems may be found in the [releases](https://github.com/cretz/go-safeclient/releases) section.
+Otherwise, follow instructions for building below.

 ### Building